RobertTalbert/discretecs/Spring2022-225/syllabus-mth225-sp22.md

 ## Key Information

-**Meetings:** MTWR 1:00-3:15pm ET, on Zoom.
+**Meetings:** MTWR 1:00-2:30pm ET, on Zoom.
 The class meeting Zoom link is on the [Class Page](https://hackmd.io/@rtalbert235/HyTuIxi4q) and on Blackboard.

-**Student drop-in hours:** Hours TBD.
+**Student drop-in hours:** ==Hours TBD==.
 These are also online via Zoom.
 The drop-in hours Zoom link is on the [Class Page](https://hackmd.io/@rtalbert235/HyTuIxi4q) and on Blackboard.
 No appointment is necessary for drop-in hours; just join the meeting.
 Additional times are available by appointment; [schedule those using my Calendly page](https://calendly.com/robert-talbert/).

 **Contacting the prof:** Email (talbertr@gvsu.edu) is preferred; you can schedule a phone call through [my Calendly page](https://calendly.com/robert-talbert/).
-Be sure to read my availability/response policy.
+Be sure to read my availability/response policy. ==link==

-**Course calendar:** The official course calendar is a Google Calendar, linked on the [Class Page](https://hackmd.io/@rtalbert235/HyTuIxi4q) and on Blackboard. *The class calendar is always correct if there's an apparent date conflict.*
+**Course calendar:** The official course calendar is a Google Calendar, linked on the [Class Page](https://hackmd.io/@rtalbert235/HyTuIxi4q) and on Blackboard. *In case of a date conflict on assignments or course documents, the Class Calendar is assumed to be correct.*

 **Definition of "week":** In our course, a "week" is defined to begin at 12:01am ET on Monday and end at 11:59pm ET the following Sunday.